 Wolf Blass winemaker Marie Clay discovered wine through her Dad's stellar collection of South Australian reds.
 Like all good fathers, he stocked up on the birth year of his two daughters.
 In Marie's case, that just happened to be a lovely bottle of 1979 Wolf Blass Black Label, which was cracked at her 21st birthday.

+In December 2006 Marie joined the Wolf Blass winemaking team in the Barossa, where she relished the opportunity to work with premium red wines from vineyard to bottle.
 She loves working in a modern winery that allows the fruit's potential to be realised.
 Langhorne Creek and McLaren Vale, the heartland regions of the Grey Label range, are particularly close to her heart.

 During her teens, Clare's interest in horticulture led to work experience at a winery on Victoria's Mornington Peninsula where she grew up.
 It took just two days of work experience for her to know she wanted a career in the wine industry.